 It’s best to validate what is viable and technically feasible, then to prioritize what will deliver the most value.
 In addition, we make sure that automatic testing is keeping pace with business requirements and technical deployments.
 Automated testing of new features is a fundamental part of the development-life-cycle in a modern development team.

 Don’t start working on something unless you know how to test it first; it is only viable if the business has defined and agreed on the-end-game.

-A good place to begin: Project inception – Identifying key deliverables will facilitate the process of highlighting business objectives and milestones, this in turn simplifies the negotiation of how to deliver what your business needs.
+A good place to begin: Project inception – Is by identifying key deliverables, this will facilitate the process of highlighting business objectives and milestones, this in turn simplifies the negotiation of how to deliver what your business needs.

 Knowing how to test a thing and deploy it are fundamental to knowing how to start a piece of technical work.

 See LinkedIn: KeithSware for further information.